EWEDLCM/fnos-qb-proxy/README.md

 # fnos-qb-proxy

 ## Project Origin
-This project is a Go program originally authored by xxxuuu.
-I have made some modifications to the code logic and created a shell script to facilitate deployment.
+This project originates from the fnos-qb-proxy project by author xxxuuu, available at: https://github.com/xxxuuu/fnos-qb-proxy (if you like it, feel free to give the original author a star, and of course, you can give me one too!)
+After secondary development and optimization, adjustments have been made to some of the code logic to improve usability and flexibility, better meeting user needs.

 ## What is This?
 Recently, the popular fnOS comes with a built-in downloader (based on qBittorrent and Aria2), but the WebUI is disabled by default and uses a dynamic password.
 This makes it impossible to connect to the qBittorrent instance in fnOS from an external source (e.g., integrating with MoviePilot or NasTools).